 The current contributors to this website are not registered representatives or a member of any broker, dealer, market making firm, national or global stock exchanges.
-Despite our confidence in our recommendations and lacking the credentials necessary to professionally manage money, we must state that this website is for educational and "entertainment" purposes only.
+While we are confident in our recommendations but lack the credentials necessary to professionally manage money, we must state that this website is for educational and "entertainment" purposes only.

 We started this site on August 25, 2009 with the marking of the Dow Theory bull market indication.
 Prior work can be found at ARTi Invest and Dividend Inc. We attempt to avoid the narrative and rely on the data.